GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/DMP/microbiome_profiling/README.md

-## DMP, microbiome profiling example jobs
+## DMP microbiome profiling, example jobs

 This folder shows examples of SLURM jobs used for microbiome profiling of DMP samples (example is for 1 sample, equivalent jobs were executed for all samples):